 - Implement structured data: Help search engines understand content technically

-- Build depth over time: Consistent publishing on core topics builds authority in both systems
+- Build depth over time: Consistent publishing on core topics builds authority

 The Content That Wins in Both Worlds